 Health - Food - Science - Community

-Soy foods may help protect individuals against stroke, cardiovascular ailments, and coronary heart disease.
+Following a diet high in ultra-processed foods may increase an individual's susceptibility to stroke, cardiovascular ailments, and coronary heart disease.

 Adverse cardiovascular events, such as stroke and heart attack, tend to occur more frequently among regular consumers of 2 or more servings of fried fish per week.

 Cannabis use may precipitate the onset of stroke and cardiovascular ailments, such as hypertension, heart failure, coronary artery disease (CAD), and sudden cardiac death.